ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 the top level of how the propagation algorithm works and where it calls to.
 These will be broken down in turn in the following sections.

-Upon entering the method, a set of infected cases are read from the initial exposures file.
-If this file is shorter than the value specified in RunSettings, they will be filled to the correct length.
-Likewise, if it is too long, it is truncated to the correct length.
+Upon entering the method, a set of initial infections (index cases) are read from the initial exposures file ('initialExposures.csv').
+If this file is shorter than the value of initially infecteds specified in RunSettings.json, they will be filled to the required length by randomly infecting individuals in the population.

 Once the initial infections are allocated the runToCompletion method is called.
 This extracts some key variables from the input parameters,